Do creative writing students feel their course has enough breadth?

 How should feedback and peer review work in creative writing?

-Feedback is a relative strength for creative writing and attracts attention (the Feedback topic accounts for 8.0% of student comments).
-Design peer review so it is structured, respectful and usable: short templates, targeted prompts and time‑boxed exchanges help.
-Close the loop by showing how feedback connects to criteria and how students should apply it in their next submission.
-Predictable turnaround and annotated exemplars raise trust in the process.
+Well-designed feedback helps students improve faster and trust the course more.
+Feedback is already a relative strength for creative writing, and the Feedback topic accounts for 8.0% of student comments.
+Make peer review structured, respectful and useful with short templates, targeted prompts and time-boxed exchanges.
+Then show students how feedback maps to assessment criteria and what to do with it in the next submission, a recurring issue in creative writing students' views on teaching staff and marking criteria.
+Predictable turnaround times and annotated exemplars make the process feel developmental rather than opaque.

 How do we keep courses professionally relevant?